 The making of the movie “The Unexplored” and the now famous “Hole”

 “The Unexplored” was not really planned or scripted, but became an instant sensation.
 First we made it available online, then it hit the movie festival circuit and started collecting awards and acknowledgements and was selected for official screening at many festivals.
 We were literally swarmed by e-mails and all kind of positive feedback from hundreds of people all over the world.
 It was very humbling for all of us, as we just made the movie as an experiment.
 We were even offered a 7 figure NatGeo contract for a cave diving TV series, which I happily refused.
-This was all not without it’s amusing moments though… The most funny thing for me personally was the reaction of two “old” cave divers, one here in Mexico as one in the states, who obviously felt so offended by the fact that we did some previously unattempted things with the Ixtlan exploration, that they tried to attack us in the most ridiculous ways – suggesting that this was not “true cave diving” (wtf?) and even that we were abusing Niki teaching him cave diving (attacking a 10 year old boy who is part of one of the most serious cave exploration projects ever undertaken and who is set to surpass a lot of people in both knowledge and experience quite soon is, to put it mildly, quite stupid).
-Petty emotions and pure jealousy continue to amaze me.
-Internet “cave divers” too – this is a very specialized form of cave diving indeed 🙂 🙂 Anyway, the movie of course was not made to show off, nor for advertisement, but just for fun.
-It made the Ixtlan Project world famous, and we thank from our hearts the thousands of people all around the globe who gave and continue to give their support.
-As of today “The Unexplored” has been watched online, in full, more than fourteen thousand times, and this is not counting the downloads and the festival screenings.
-If you want to watch the film you can do that here, with the password “ati” (be sure to click on the HD icon though and to watch at least in 1080p) :
+This movie made the Ixtlan Project world famous, and we thank from our hearts the thousands of people all around the globe who gave and continue to give their support.
+As of today “The Unexplored” has been watched online, in full, more than thirty thousand times, and this is not counting the downloads and the festival screenings.
+If you want to watch the film you can do that here (be sure to click on the HD icon though and to watch at least in 1080p) :

-Now, in the summer of 2017, the Ixtlan Cave Exploration Project is the longest running sustained underwater cave exploration project, spanning 4 years and consisting of 1228 exploration dives to date (as of 30-th July 2017).
-Ixtlan is also the longest single entrance underwater cave in the world, and this is certainly the most difficult sidemount cave exploration ever attempted – the exploration dives recently started to reach the 5 hour mark.
-Niki is also 14 years old and a constant member of the exploration team with more than 500 very difficult exploration dives under his belt.
-And we are all still going strong, with no end in sight and with no realistic chance to hit another entrance in the next 10 years.
+Now, in early 2021, the Ixtlan Cave Exploration Project has been paused due to our move back to Europe, but has proven to be the longest running sustained sidemount underwater cave exploration project in Mexico, spanning 8 years and consisting of 2634 exploration dives to date.
+Ixtlan is also the longest single entrance underwater cave in the world, and this is certainly the most difficult sidemount cave exploration ever attempted – the exploration dives recently started to reach the 6 hour mark.
+Niki is a constant member of the exploration team with more than 800 very difficult exploration dives under his belt.
+And there is still no end in sight and with no realistic chance to hit another entrance in the next 10 years.
 The cave is closed to the public and will remain closed for conservation purposes – at least one cave in Yucatan deserves to be preserved pristine.
 I want to thank my buddy, Deyan, who is one of the most amazing persons I have had the privilege to know, and in my opinion the most experienced sidemount cave diving instructor by far.
 It’s understandable, taking into account what kind of exploration he is part of and what he has been through.
-I also want to thank Peter, Plamen, Nevena, Ivey, of course Niki and all the others who offered support and who continue to make this unique cave exploration possible.
+I also want to thank Peter, Plamen, Nevena, Ivey, Decho, Niki and Tom Mount (IANTD), and all the others who offered support and who continue to make this unique cave exploration possible.
 The exploration itself is not made for fame – it is, as are our movies, dedicated to all genuine explorers of the unknown.
 The human spirit can not be contained and there is no higher purpose than knowing our place in the universe.
 My sincerest wish for the people who push the boundaries of exploration in every field is that by looking outside they may suddenly catch a glimpse of what’s inside.
 It does happen.
 That’s why we do it.

 Warmest regards to all and thank you for reading.